pavanpodila/component-metadata-loader/README.md

 next to the `<component>.jsx`.
 However there is an overhead of keeping the two files in sync.

-Although the metadata should not change that often, it is still good to co-locate this metadata as close as possible to the Component definition itself.
-We could do this with a decorator like `@Metadata` on the _Component_ class.
-The only caveat is that decorators can only be attached to _classes/properties/methods_ but not to top-level functions.
-This means you can't do it on your Function-Components and will need to wrap it in a class or define as a class-component or create a dummy-class solely to define the metadata.
+Although the metadata should not change that often, it is still good to co-locate this metadata as close as possible to the `Component` definition itself.
+We could do this with a decorator like `@Metadata` on the `Component` class.
+The only caveat is that decorators can only be attached to `classes` / `properties` / `methods` but not to top-level functions.
+This means you can't do it on your
+`Function-Components` and will need to wrap it in a class or define as a class-component or create a dummy-class solely to define the metadata.
 We think that's a small price to pay for co-location.

 Below is a sample class-component with the `@Metadata`.
-Notice that the `props` are defined as an array with details about each prop.
-These are the configurable props, which will show up on the _Properties Panel_ of the _Authoring app_.
-The `type` field of each prop will determine the _field-editor_.
+Notice that the `properties` are defined as an array with details about each prop.
+These are the configurable props, which will show up on the _Property Panel_ of the _Authoring app_.
+The `type` field of each prop will determine the _field -editor_.

 ```js
 import React from 'react';